Royofficely/Web-Scraper/README.md

 ## What It Does

 Crawl entire websites and extract clean text content into structured CSV files.
-Built for speed with async I/O and respectful rate limiting.
+Built for speed with async I/O, proxy rotation, and automatic failure detection.

 ```
 Input:  https://docs.example.com